Delaunay/mlbaselines/olympus/studies/repro/README.rst

 .. code-block:: bash

-   $ python olympus/studies/variance/main.py \
+   $ python olympus/studies/repro/main.py \
        --uri 'mongo://{username}:{password}@{host}/{db}?authSource={db}' \
        --database {db} \
-       --config olympus/studies/variance/configs/tiny.yaml \
+       --config olympus/studies/repro/configs/tiny.yaml \
-       --namespace tiny-var \
+       --namespace tiny-repro \
        --num-experiments 200 \
-       --save-dir olympus/studies/variance/results
+       --save-dir olympus/studies/repro/results

-This will register all tasks to study the difference sources of variation and wait for all tasks to complete before parsing the results and saving them in ``olympus/studies/variance/results/variance_tiny-var.json``.
+This will register all tasks to test the difference sources of variation and wait for all tasks to complete before parsing the results and saving them in ``olympus/studies/repro/results/repro_tiny-repro.json``.
 You can run this from your laptop, no need to run it on the cluster.
 The script is resumable.
 You can restart the script to monitor the processes or fetch the final results to get the json file.